How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Source

-1. Work on the structure of your profile
+Step #3: Work on the structure of your profile

-Now that you have an account and have decided on a profitable niche for your blog, it’s time to spruce up your profile.
+Now that you have an account and have decided on a profitable niche for your Instagram blog, it’s time to spruce up your profile.
 Before you can get your audience to consume your content, they will look at your profile.

 Username

-If you already have a blog on other platforms, be it your website or a social media platform like Twitter, stick to it for consistency.
-However, if you’re deciding on a new one for your Instagram blog, then pay attention to it.
+However, if you’re deciding on a fresh handle for your Creator Account, then pay attention to it.
 It can be related to your name, but for SEO purposes and enhanced visibility, consider including your niche keyword.

-For example,Neha is an Instagram coach, but her username says neha.social because she helps coaches with their social media problems.
+For example, Neha is an Instagram coach, but her username says neha.social because she helps coaches with their social media problems.

 Having a niche-specific username is catchy and allows people to relate to what you do.